 Put a screen saver on your phone with a picture or quote meme that symbolizes your business savings goal.
-This might help you remember why you are making the extra effort to be strategic.
+This might help you remember why you are making the extra effort to be strategic – to get more startup capital.
 It can keep you motivated too.
 Also, remember tucking away small amounts may not seem like much, but it brings you that much closer to your big goal.
 You’ll be surprised at how these small amounts saved regularly snowball into large amounts over time.

 3. Stash cash after you spend.